raspberrypilearning/ghostbusters/en/step_5.md

 + Can you make your ghost disappear when it's been caught?

-	You can test your project by seeing if you can click ghosts to catch them as they appear.
+	Test and save: You should be able to click ghosts to catch them as they appear.
 If you find it difficult to catch the ghosts, you can play the game in fullscreen mode by clicking this button:

 	![screenshot](images/ghost-fullscreen.png)